paddymills/hss-markdowns/HSSL_DXF_Import_Spec.md

 ### Bent Plates

-Bent plates with holes on both sides of the bend line do not require DXF files (HSS will create models as they require special modeling).
+DXF files are not required for bent plates with a bend 45° or higher and holes on both sides of the bend.
 All other bent plates should have DXF files supplied.
 Bent plate lengths are to be calculated along the radius at the mid-thickness of the plate. **DXF files for bent plates must be in the flattened form.**

 ### Beveled, Tapered and Chamfered plates

 - Beveled plates, or plates that have a thickness taper, should have their thickness noted as the thickest point on the plate.
 - Edge bevels/chamfers do not need to be in the DXF file.

+<div style="page-break-after: always;"></div>

 ### Direction-of-rolling constraint

 For parts where there is a requirement of direction of mill rolling, an arrow should be placed on the DETAIL layer in the center of the part.
 This can be a two line arrow or three line arrow.
 Only lines are needed.
 Dimensions and points are for reference.
 ![Alt text][arrow2] ![Alt text][arrow3]

+<div style="page-break-after: always;"></div>

 ### Example